corda/corda-docs/content/en/docs/corda-os/4.7/hello-world-state.md

 If you’ve read the white paper or Key Concepts section, you’ll know that each state has an associated contract that imposes invariants on how the state evolves over time.
-Including a contract isn’t crucial for our first CorDapp, so we’ll just use the empty `TemplateContract` and `TemplateContract.Commands.Action` command defined by the template for now.
+Including a contract isn’t crucial for our first CorDapp, so you’ll just use the empty `TemplateContract` and `TemplateContract.Commands.Action` command defined by the template for now.

 {{% note %}}
 While you don't need to rewrite the contract, you will need to make a few small changes if you are following the tutorial in Java.
 * Change three instances of `TemplateState` to `IOUState`.
 * Change `getMsg` to `getValue`.
 {{% /note %}}

-In the next tutorial, we’ll implement our own contract and command.
+In the next tutorial, you’ll implement our own contract and command.